-Informal enquiries about the post can be directed to (cep@strath.ac.uk).
+Informal enquiries about the post are welcome and can be directed to the CEP Director, Professor Karen Turner (cep-director@strath.ac.uk).

 Conditions of Employment

 Conditions of employment relating to the Research staff category can be found at: Conditions of Employment.